maplesyrup-0606/Mercury/UBC/CPEN 4-1/CPSC 425/Lectures/Lecture 11.md

 ###### Key-point Localization
 After key-points are detected, we remove those that have ==low contrast== or are ==poorly localized== along an edge (not strong blobs).

-Blobs respond to edges AND blobby regions (and since edges are not **locally unique** we do really don’t want them)
+Blobs respond to edges AND blobby regions (and since edges are not **locally unique** we really don’t want them)

 We distinguish them via **Covariance Matrix (+ Eigen Values)**, we combine blobs with Harris and leave those that have **high corner-ness!!!**.